 Number One: Campaign (2 players)

 In single player I have completed each campaign mission, including the DLCs, at least three times, since I am just as keen on collectibles and achievements as the next guy or girl.
+Playing the campaign with a partner is good for completing your collection of letters or stone eagles, since whatever one of you finds, the other gets too.
+Which is how I got the trophy for shooting all the stone eagles in every map.

 So far, I haven’t managed even one campaign mission played in coop.
 See, while I by now know each map by heart, once I play coop my behaviour changes.
 With another player by my side I become more reckless.
 Unfortunately, while I play with my microphone turned on, a lot of people don’t and, of course, sometimes we do not speak the same language, which doesn’t help either.